LI0131/react-dnd-canvas/README.md

 ## Adding Components ##

 In conjunction with the component registry, state is also managed within the redux store.
 After registering a component, there needs to be a way to add a component into the redux store within your App.
 To add components to the store utilize the `addComponent` redux action.
+(Note: this action will need to be dispatched using react-redux)

 ```
 const Form = () => {